On this page you can find information about the scholarships available through the SANORD network as well as external opportunities.

 The BOC Scholarship programme aims to provide such scholarships to students from a SANORD member institution in the Southern African region to spend 3-5 months at a SANORD Nordic member institution for time to work on their research and dissertation.
 The primary focus will be mobility for academic and research collaboration with our Nordic partners based on scholarly merit.

 The BOC Scholarship makes provision for PARTIAL scholarship funding of R84 000 per applicant.
 Qualifying Master’s students who are registered at a SANORD member institution of higher education in the Southern African region are eligible to apply.

 Qualifying Master’s students will be required to spend 3 to 5 months at a SANORD Nordic member institution of their choice.
 Successful candidates will be required to engage in activities that will support the completion of the Master’s degree.
 Preference will be given to those projects aligned to the SANORD Strategy 2022.
-The scholarship funds will be disbursed during the 2019 academic year.

 For students, researchers and staff.